zitadel/zitadel/docs/docs/guides/basics/projects.md

 ![Verify your authorization](/img/console_projects_create_authorization.gif)

-You can verify the role grant on the user.
-Select Users from the navigation menu and click on the user Coyote.
-Scroll down to the section AUTHORIZATION, there you should be able to verify that the user has the role ‘reader’ for your project ‘My first project’.
+You can verify the role granted to the user.

+1. Select **Users** from the navigation menu.
+2. Select the user `Coyote`.
+3. Scroll down to the section AUTHORIZATION.
+There you should be able to verify that the user has the role `reader` for your project `My first project`.

 ![Organization grant](/img/console_projects_authorization_created.png)